marchyman/GeoTag/README.md

   image can not be previewed it is a format that can not be decoded.
   Otherwise it is an image with no metadata.

+- Add a find command (shortcut ⌘F) to the edit menu.
+The command will select the map search field.

 ## GeoTag 5.6

 ### Updates